lsst-sqre/sqr-009/index.rst

    Main components of SQUASH dashboard prototype.

+For development all these components run on a local computer, but if development requires larger data volumes we can imagine a situation were the QA database, and perhaps the bokeh server run on a remote node.

 Implementation Phases
 =====================

 Phase 1: Initial project structure
     - Create the Django project and initial web application
     - Integration of bokeh server with Django
-    - Model dataset, visit and ccd tables as in the Django ORM layer
+    - Model dataset, visit and ccd tables in the Django ORM layer
     - Implement template code to compute QA results
     - Implement template code for registration of the QA results in the database
     - Ability to display available datasets
-    - Ability to select a dataset and display QA results for each visit
+    - Ability to select a dataset and display QA results for each visit in a table
     - Implement a diagnostic plot showing processing status

 Phase 2: Adding more interactions to the dashboard